 Do not operate or work on this machine unless you have read and understand the instructions and warnings in the Operation and Maintenance Manuals.
 Failure to follow the instructions or heed the warnings could result in injury or death.
 Contact your dealer for replacement manuals.
 Proper care is your responsibility.

-Safety message (1) is located outside of the left hand operator console.
+Safety message (1) is located on the outside of the right hand operator console armrest, in front of the pipelayer controls.

 Figure 3: Do not operate (1)